ssea-lab/BugTriage/DFATPL/README.md

 ## Data description

-DFATPL_Eclipse contains two files "history&tp" and "input_data", which are the datasets for experiments of Eclipse project in [our paper].
+DFATPL_Eclipse contains two files "history&tp" and "input_data", which are the datasets for experiments of Eclipse project in [our paper](http://digital-library.theiet.org/content/journals/10.1049/iet-sen.2017.0159).
 The file DFATPL_Mozilla contains the datasets applied for experiments of Mozilla project.

 ```
 1. history&tp -- the history and tossing path of bug reports.